DE-cr/BSB-LAN/BSB_LAN/scripts/BSB-LAN_evaluate_datalogs/README.md

 ## Example applications

 The provided Python script also includes some examples on how the data could be processed/analyzed.
-To see them applied to your data, just execute the script!
+To see if they can be applied to your data, just execute the script!
 For that, you can either provide the names of files containing BSB-LAN /D datalogs or the script will try to load the current data directly from `http://bsb-lan/D`.

-(For the "multiple years/months" plots (see below) you may have to adjust the Python script to use the parameters you're logging, which may differ from mine.)
+Please note that you will probably have to *adjust* the burner parameters used in my examples to the ones you've been logging!
+This should be easy enough, though: Just replace the parameter numbers in the script - or simply remove the code sections you don't want or for which you don't have the logged data.

 ### Statistical overview